 Natural Evoution and Tectonics of the Caglieron Ravine

-By observing the running water, without for apparent changes in the shape of the ravine to happen, a question naturally arises: is there a transformation in this peculiar landscape; or rather, what has its evolution been?
+By observing the running water, without apparent changes in the shape of the ravine to happen, a question naturally arises: is there a transformation in this peculiar landscape; or rather, what has its evolution been?
 The answer is affirmative: there has been a transformation, and we can try to provide an explanation by starting from a few thousand years ago.
 It is likely – as it was already anticipated in the reconstruction of the landscape evolution – that the meteoric waters were channeled along the line of maximum inclination of the layers that immersed towards the SE, perhaps following fractures with a NW-SE direction, which is a dominant feature in the tectonics of this area.
 We should also be reminded of the fact that composition of the local rock is mostly constituted of sandstone and marl with calcareous cement and, more rarely, conglomerate.
 It was thus subjected to removal by mechanic way (erosion) at surface level but also to chemical dissolution (karst), especially at deeper levels, with a progressive widening of the small cavities that formed along the fractures and in the gaps between the rock layers.

-With the passing of time, there has been an evolution from a superficial circulation of water to a deeper circulation, thanks also to the progressive extension of a sink-hole (probably located just down-river from the stone bridge) into which would enter water; it then travelled a subterranean section, coming to daylight roughly in correspondence to where the old watermill is situated; incidentally, from this derived the abandonment of the entry point (sink-hole) of the ancient riverbed downstream, where superficial running water would flow.
+With the passing of time, there has been an evolution from a superficial circulation of water to a deeper circulation, thanks also to the progressive extension of a sink-hole (probably located just down-river from the stone bridge) into which water would enter; it then travelled a subterranean section, coming to daylight roughly in correspondence to where the old watermill is situated; incidentally, from this derived the abandonment of the entry point (sink-hole) of the ancient riverbed downstream, where superficial running water would flow.
 The deepening of the subterranean canyon has attracted other watercourses that were flowing along the fractures and between the rock layers, thus establishing a subterranean water circulation system (karst), with typical phenomena of dissolution, erosion and the formation of concretions.